 HH the Dalai Lama understands that questions (or “qualms”) naturally arise for students as they think about key Buddhist tenets.
-In this adaptation from his book Transcendent Wisdom—translated and edited by B. Alan Wallace—he brings up qualms and gives his responses about what it means for things to be real or not real.
+In this adaptation from his book Transcendent Wisdom (now published as Perfecting Wisdom)—translated and edited by B. Alan Wallace—he brings up qualms and gives his responses about what it means for things to be real or not real.

 Qualm: If it is an error to think of form and so forth as real, how can it be that we verifiably perceive them?
 What further criterion beyond verifying perception is needed to establish the true existence of entities?

 Response: Such entities are indeed verifiably perceived.
 However, when we say “verifying cognition” this suggests infallibility.
 It is a non-deceptive awareness with reference to the appearance of a self-defining object.
 Realists—those who assert true existence—have just this in mind when speaking of verifying cognition.
 They believe that phenomena appear just as they exist, and they appear to be truly existent.
 They call a cognition that is non-deceptive with regard to that appearance “verifying.”

 Now in the Centrist context, infallible cognition is acknowledged, while denying that there is any such thing as even conventional intrinsic existence.
 Such cognition is said to be deceptive with regard to the appearance of phenomena as intrinsically existent.
 The Prasangikas, who hold this view, do not accept verifying cognition with respect to such appearance.
 Thus, they allow that a deceptive awareness may nevertheless verify its object.
 Therefore, phenomena exist by the power of consensus, not by their own intrinsic reality.